HillsMakan/sydneyhillsmakan/src/content/partner/mikazuki_knives.md

 ### **Accessories & Knife Maintenance**

-To help you maintain the sharpness and longevity of your knives, we offer:
+To help you maintain the sharpness and longevity of your knives, we offer :
 ✔ **Sharpening Stones & Tools**
 ✔ **Knife Storage & Protection**
 ✔ **Handle & Blade Care Accessories**

 ### **Knife Restoration & Services**

 We don’t just sell knives – we **restore and maintain** them.
-Our expert services include:
+Our expert services include :
 🔪 **Professional Sharpening** – Restore the razor-sharp edge of your knife.
 🔪 **Chip Repair** – Fix small chips and damages for a flawless blade.
 🔪 **Knife Restoration** – Bring old or worn-out knives back to life.